 The Work/Learn Program was developed to further the vocational skills and employability of Wampanoag youth by providing hands-on training in various business settings on Martha’s Vineyard.
 Its goal also includes giving opportunities to Wampanoag-owned and other community businesses to train Wampanoag youth in their business in exchange for the Tribe paying the wages of that youth for a stated time period.
 This program provides practical employment experience to Aquinnah Wampanoag youth between the ages of 15 – 23 for 8 weeks during the summer month for a maximum of 20 hours per week.

 Private one-on one tutoring is available for all Native American students on Martha’s Vineyard by parent request for students in grades K-12.
+Tutoring is partly funded by the Department of Education's Title VII grant.

 Parent advocacy and support is available for school conferences, special education meetings, and other needs as they arise.